 - Find inspiration from the local fashionistas, royals, revolutionaries, and intellectuals that shaped the City of Light.

-- Snap the perfect Instagram pictures at Champs-Elysees, Arc de Triomphe, and Luxembourg Gardens.
+- Snap the perfect Instagram pictures at the Champs-Elysees and Arc de Triomphe.

 - Enjoy some free time to explore the city even more.